raphael-group/chisel/README.md

 ## Contacts
 <a name="contacts"></a>

-CHISEL's repository is actively maintained by [Simone Zaccaria](https://simozacca.github.io/), currently a Postodoctoral Research Associate at Princeton University in the research group of prof. Ben Raphael.
+CHISEL's repository is actively maintained by [Simone Zaccaria](https://simozacca.github.io/), currently a Postdoctoral Research Associate at Princeton University in the research group of prof. Ben Raphael.